Skip to content

 • Provide healthier food options, and not just a “wellness” juice bar with questionable ingredients.

-• Integrate moments of rest and relaxation into the agenda—this means real breaks and opportunities for attendees to recharge.
+• Integrate moments of rest and relaxation into the agenda.
+This means real breaks and opportunities for attendees to recharge.

 group of event attendees networking during a conference